Utilities and reconciliations FAQs

 This means that in your first 2 months, you only pay the fixed utilities charge. * At the end of your tenancy, any remaining adjustments for the last months are applied to part of your final end-of-tenancy balance.

-The lead resident (primary resident on the tenancy) will receive a utilities statement of usage within 10 days of the end of each month, via email and in the Utilities portal.
+The lead resident (primary resident on the tenancy) will receive a utilities statement of usage within 10 days of the end of each month, via email and in the Switch2 Customer Portal.
 Any adjustment for the difference between your fixed utilities charge and your actual usage is collected with that month’s utilities charge via Direct Debit, typically by the 1st of the following month.

 • You live at Landsby, where water readings are taken quarterly (see below)